dakujem/oliva-tree/readme.md

 * unite and document exception codes
 * support for nested sets data model

+> On the second thought, most of these things are outside the scope of this library anyway.

 ## Notes

-Great thank's to folks in [**Via Aurea**](https://github.com/viaaurea) for providing valuable support, motivation and real-life testing.
+Great thank's to folks in [**Via Aurea**](https://github.com/viaaurea) for providing valuable support, motivation and real-world testing.

+>
+> 🎉
+>
+> I finally found a reason to reimplement the idea of this tool for building and managing trees.
+>
+> See the modern reimplementation here: [👉 `dakujem/oliva`](https://github.com/dakujem/oliva)
+>